daattali/beautiful-jekyll/simple-planners.md

 ### MY SIMPLE HOMESCHOOL PLANNER

 Need a simple homeschooling planner for your homeschool planning needs too?
 My Simple Homeschool Planner is designed with simplicity in mind.
 Many of the pages can be multipurposed.

-ie daily planning checklists...for individual checklists or daily planning for the family.
+For instance, you can use the daily planning checklist sheet for individual checklists or for daily planning for the family.

-**ABOUT My Simple Planner:**
+**ABOUT My Simple Homeschool Planner:**

 * 5 cover page options
-* undated 3 month planner
-* monthly overview pages and notes with lots of writing space
-* daily planning pages that include open ended boxes and to do list lines that you can use for tasks, notes, or appointments
-* weekly dashboard that includes a spot for a meal plan, habit tracking, appointments, to do lists
-* braindump pages
-* running to do list pages
-* routine pages
-* extra note pages
-* tip page on using this planner
-* printed on
-* page sizes: 8.5 x 11 inches (21.59 cm x 27.94 cm)
-* fully printable
-* 80 pages

 **LAYOUT of the planner:**

-The beginning of My Simple Planner gives you your monthly overviews, followed by your weekly dashboards, and daily planning pages.
-At the end of the planner, you will find routine pages, running to do list pages, braindump pages, and note pages.
+The beginning of My Simple Homeschool Planner gives you your

 ### BLOGS TO HELP YOU WITH SIMPLE PLANNING